Education

 With Bookmap, you can:

-• Trade futures, stocks, and crypto
+- Trade futures, stocks, and cryptocurrencies with real-time data visualization.

-2. Setting up Bookmap
+2. Getting Started: Setting Up Bookmap

 Note: Skip this section if you have already installed Bookmap.